tencherry10/til/c_cpp/c-return-styles.md

       If you need to differentiate between different error conditions.
 Then you still have to do some version of above or use an out of channel error system like errno.

+1. Use an out-of-band error reporting system (like errno).

+  PRO

+    1. Function Call looks simpler

+    ```c
+    unsigned long ul;
+    errno = 0;
+    if( (ul = strtoul (buffer, NULL, 0)) == 0) {
+      if(errno != 0) {
+        // handle error

+      }
+      // else it is actually 0
+    }
+    // use ul here
+    ```

+  CON

+    1. out-of-band error reporting will have global state.
+So, it will be problematic for multi-threaded programs.
+    1. problematic for library functions b/c you may have nested calls which wants to report error via errno